santa-teresa-costa-rica

 How to get to Santa Teresa Costa Rica

-There are a few different options to get to Santa Teresa which is located at the tip of the remote Nicoya Peninsula.
-The most important thing to know is that you will be safest with a 4×4 if you decide on driving here yourself.
-However, you can choose different routes to get to Santa Teresa.
-The more adventurous one crossing rivers, or a detour which is mostly on a paved road with only a dirt road once you get closer to Santa Teresa.
+The more adventurous one is crossing rivers, or a detour which is mostly on a paved road with only a dirt road once you get closer to Santa Teresa.
 If it’s really hard to get a 4×4 car which can be the case in high season, then you can still make it without a 4×4 to Santa Teresa.
 But always make sure to check the route your navigation chooses so you know if it sends you through a river or via the ‘normal’ road.

 Getting to Santa Teresa by car

-The best way to get to Santa Teresa is by car.
+The best way to get to Santa Teresa is by rental car.
 Coming from San Jose the fastest way to get to Santa Teresa is with the ferry from Puntarenas to Paquera.
-From San Jose to Puntarenas is a 2 hour drive via the highway.
+From San Jose to Puntarenas is a 2-hour drive via the highway.
 The ferry crossing over the Gulf of Nicoya takes about 1.5 hours and then the last part from Paquera to Santa Teresa is about 1 hour.
 Once you get closer to Santa Teresa the road becomes dirt, but nothing too exciting.

 Ferry schedule